-Degree Programs: All applicants for admission to degree programs in Leavell College must be made online or on an official form, available from the Leavell College office.
+Degree Programs: All applications for admission to degree programs in Leavell College must be made online.
 An application fee of \$25 must be paid before the application can be processed.
-Applications include a health certificate, a copy of the applicant's high school diploma, a church statement, a statement of conversion and call and references.
+Applications include a health certificate, proof of immunization, a copy of the applicant's high school diploma or college transcript, a church statement, a statement of conversion and call and references.
 The student's application will be reviewed by the Leavell College Admissions Council members who may request an interview with the applicant.
 This Council is composed of the Leavell College Dean, Associate Dean, and two other Leavell College faculty members.
 The purpose of the interview is for clarification and edification.

 When the necessary information has been received, action will be taken on applications by the Admissions Council of the Seminary.
 This Council is composed of the President, Provost, the Registrar, the Dean of Students, the Dean of Leavell College, and the Director of Testing.
 The Leavell College office will notify applicants of the decision of the Seminary Admissions Council.
 The details regarding a decision of the Seminary Admissions Council are never disclosed nor discussed with the applicant.
 No applicants will be admitted until they have received notice of approval from the office of Leavell College.
 If an applicant has been denied admission, he or she must wait a minimum of twelve months before he or she can reapply.
 A full application must be submitted to Leavell College after one year has passed.
-Students who complete one degree program and apply for another must complete a simplified application.
-Application procedures are the same as those stated above in the preceding paragraphs.
+Students who complete one degree program and apply immediately for another must complete a simplified application.